History of Addis Ababa: Prelude

 Before the advent of Addis Ababa, there were many sites in the surrounding areas that had been used as temporary capitals for the Kingdom of Shewa.
 Ankober, a site about 160 km north of Addis Ababa, served as the capital of the kingdom of Shewa during the second half of the 18th century.
 As evidence, the ruins of the palace are still found on the lip of the great escarpment, which is popular in its breath-taking view.
 The village of Aliyu Amba, which was the most important market center of the Shewa Kingdom, is also located below Ankober palace at one of the broken hills.
 Other areas, like Wechecha, Yerrer and Entoto were also temporarily used as capitals of the Shewan Kingdom.

-Early vicinity settlements

 Menelik, as Negus of Shewa, had found Mount Entoto a useful base for military operations in the south of his realm.
 In 1879, Menelik visited the reputed ruins of a medieval town and an unfinished rock church that showed proof of an Ethiopian presence in the area prior to the campaigns of Ahmad Gragn.
 His interest in the area grew when his wife Taytu began work on a church on Entoto.
 In addition, Menelik endowed a second church in the area.